deankuo/Taiwan_Legislator_multilabel_classification/README.md

-# ADL2023_Final_Project
+# Multi-label Model for Legislators’ Questioning Classification
-This repository is dedicated to the 2023 ADL final project, collaboratively developed by Peng-Ting Kuo and Yu-Hung Sun.
+This repository is dedicated to the 2023 ADL final project (Group 7), collaboratively developed by Peng-Ting Kuo (R10322029) and Yu-Hung Sun (R10343017).

 ## Detailed instructions are provided for replicating the training process and subsequent evaluation.
 ### First, download the dataset (Due to the confidential nature of the dataset, we are unable to provide a download link.)